There are a lot of factors that go into a customer's decision to make a purchase from your company.

 2. Choose a method that works for you at scale.

 According to BigCommerce, 50 or more reviews per product can mean a 4.6% increase in conversion rates.
-The big take-away here is that more reviews means more proof and, therefore, more trust in your brand.
+The big takeaway here is that more reviews mean more proof and, therefore, more trust in your brand.
 In addition, dated reviews inspire less confidence than recent ones.

 To truly fuel your flywheel and benefit from testimonials as social proof, getting them should become a regular part of your process.
 Here are some common avenues to help you ask for reviews at scale:

 - Train your team to ask for reviews after every successful project or service